lauralifts/loadmgt-workshop/envoy.md

 Downstreams are basically clients, which initiate connections to servers (upstreams).
 However, the use of the terms downstream and upstream is preferred, as many upstreams are also downstreams of something else: the concept should always be seen as specific to the context of a given Envoy configuration.

-In this workshop we will only have one layer of downstreams and upstreams in each demo, for simplicity.
+In this workshop we will only have one layer of downstreams and upstreams in each demo, so it will be clear which services/clusters are meant.

 ### Listeners, filters, clusters

+Envoy configuration can be very complex, which is mainly a consequence of Envoy being flexible.
+Listeners, filters, and clusters are the core elements of Envoy configuration and are worth an introduction.

 `Listeners` listen for connections on some port.
 When a connection is received, it will be processed through a chain of `filters`, which can modify requests in various ways.

-Most Envoy configuration relates to filter configuration, and most of the demos in this workshop are primarily about configuring filters.
+Most Envoy configuration relates to filter configuration, and most of the demos in this workshop are primarily about configuring filters (with the exception of circuitbreaking, which is done at the cluster level).

-`Clusters` manage sets of upstreams, plus loadbalancing configurations.
+`Clusters` manage sets of upstreams, plus optional loadbalancing configurations.

 ### Envoy plugins